01:146:356 SYSTEMS PHYSIOLOGY

 Exams, Assignments, and Grading Policy

-There will be two 80 minute mid-term exams, plus a comprehensive final exam that will be administered during finals week.
-The points earned for exams #1 and #2 will each be worth approximately 30% of a student's grade (60% combined), with the final exam worth 30% of the course grade.
-The remaining 10% of the grade comes from approximately 7 online quizzes undertaken during the semester.
+There will be three 80 minute unit exams, plus a comprehensive final exam that will be administered during finals week.
+The points earned for exams 1-3 will each be worth approximately 20% of a student's grade (60% combined), and the final exam will be worth 30% of the course grade.
+The remaining 10% of the grade is distributed between 10 online quizzes administer through Canvas (5%) and in-class participation points (5%) earned with the iClicker system.

 Students are expected to refer to the recommended book as a resource for clarification and reinforcement of material relevant to the learning objectives in this course.
 The recommended book will be held on reserve in Rutgers Library and will also be available at the Rutgers University Bookstores.

-Additional course material will include lecture slides and primary research literature assigned by the instructor and posted in Sakai
+Additional course material will include lecture slides and primary research literature assigned by the instructor and posted in Canvas.

 ** All information is subject to change at the discretion of the course coordinator.